FosterXia/Coding-Challenge/README.md

 * The REST API is inside RestfulApis.java in src/main/java/com.example.demo/controller.
 * Also, define two classes Record and Reward in src/main/java/com.example.demo/model for the input and the output.
-* The unit test is inside RestfulApisUnitTest in src/test/java/com.example.demo.
+* The unit test is inside RestfulApisUnitTest.java in src/test/java/com.example.demo.